Archives

 We let in more light

-The team installed energy-efficient windows with transoms that resemble the originals, along with awnings and natural-colored facade panels.
+The team installed energy-efficient windows with transoms that resemble the originals, along with awnings and natural-coloured facade panels.
 They also made the main entrance and two schoolyard entrances accessible and replaced the entryways.
 Inside, they updated all installations and converted the cellar into a fan room.
 A new elevator now provides access down to the basement floor.

 For more light, accessibility and safety, the new doors are glazed.
-The doors are all orange once again, like the original color.
+The doors are all orange once again, like the original colour.
 A total renovation of the surfaces entailed new floors, a new false ceiling, acoustic solutions and fresh paint.
 There is now also a garbage room and a loading yard.

 Vendelsömalm School